elabftw/elabftw/documentation/docs/install/upgrade/update-6.md

 ### MySQL 8.4 becomes the minimum supported version

-MySQL 8.0 reached its official end-of-life (EOL) on April 30, 2026. eLabFTW version 6 requires running MySQL 8.4 as it uses features available only in this version.
+MySQL 8.0 reached its official end-of-life (EOL) on April 30, 2026. eLabFTW version 6 still works with MySQL 8.0, but the officially supported MySQL version is 8.4.